I-am-PUID-0/DUMB_docs/docs/api/websocket_logs.md

 - **Log Level**
 - **Search Term**

-The DMB Frontend implements dropdowns and search bars for this purpose.
+The DUMB Frontend implements dropdowns and search bars for this purpose.

 ---